In This Article

 Bamboo Palm Varieties

-The Dwarf bamboo palm (Chamaedorea radicalis) is smaller than its cousin the Bamboo Palm, growing 3-5 feet wide and 4-6 feet tall, but it can also withstand cooler temperatures, making it a tad more versatile.
-The Hardy Bamboo palm (Chamaedorea microspadix) can withstand even cooler temperatures (23 degrees Fahrenheit) and heavy shade, rightfully earning its name.
+The parlor palm (Chamaedorea elegans) is the most popular variety of bamboo palm.
+It’s known as the "parlor" palm because of its indoor growing ease.
+The dwarf bamboo palm (Chamaedorea radicalis) is smaller than its cousin the bamboo palm, growing 3-5 feet wide and 4-6 feet tall, but it can also withstand cooler temperatures, making it a tad more versatile.
+The hardy bamboo palm (Chamaedorea microspadix) can withstand even cooler temperatures (23 degrees Fahrenheit) as well as heavy shade, rightfully earning its name.

 How to Propagate Your Bamboo Palm